Python API

 Find poloidal flux on axis value numerically.

 Before this function is called, the magnetic field data should contain initial guess for the position of the magnetic axis.
-The algorithm then uses the gradient descent method to find psi0.
+The algorithm then uses the gradient descent method to find psi0 and its location (either 2D or 3D).
 The interpolation is done using Ascot’s magnetic field interpolation and a little bit of padding is added to psi0 so the value can be used as an input parameter for the magnetic field without any errors.

 Parameters: